nodeshift/docker/README.md

 # Docker Templates for Node.js
 <a href='http://CloudNativeJS.io/'><img src='https://img.shields.io/badge/homepage-CloudNativeJS-blue.svg'></a>

-This project uses the official Docker images built from the Node.js [docker-node](https://github.com/nodejs/docker-node) project and provides guidance on how to add best-practise Dockerfiles into your project.
+This project uses the Universal Base Docker images built by Red Hat and provides guidance on how to add best-practise Dockerfiles into your project.

 This project contains three template Dockerfiles: